 The most recent task in front of us at this facility was a big one: we needed to load, transport and set a 25,000-pound power distribution center, and a 38,000-pound marine loading arm at a 145-foot radius.
 Between the power distribution center, the loading arm and several other pieces of equipment that needed to be placed, the weight of what we needed to move totaled well over 100,000 pounds.

-Fortunately, Omega Morgan knows exactly how to execute a seriously heavy lift.
+Fortunately, Omega Morgan knows exactly how to execute a seriously heavy crane lift.
 Our crane services crew got to work to determine how best to move this massive set of equipment.

-Heavy Lifting With Precision Planning
+Crane Lifting With Precision Planning

 One of the options for moving the equipment was by a barge crane.
 However, this was a very costly option, and Omega Morgan was able to reduce cost for our customer by offering another option: utilizing a mobile crane to set the equipment from the dock.